-Second, avoid lawns with flags marking pesticide applications and stay off treated lawns for at least a few days, ideally until after a rain or watering of the treated lawn.
+Third, avoid lawns with flags marking pesticide applications and stay off treated lawns for at least a few days, ideally until after a rain or watering of the treated lawn.

-Third, avoid routine pesticide applications either inside your home or outside - this includes mosquito treatments.
+Fourth, avoid routine pesticide applications either inside your home or outside - this includes mosquito treatments.
 Use Integrated Pest Management (IPM), which uses a variety of methods to deal with pest problems.
 It minimizes pesticide use and starts with the least toxic approaches first, such as baits and traps, or fixing whatever attracts pests in the home.
 But absolutely no bug bombs!

-Fourth, eat as many organic foods as possible.
+Fifth, eat as many organic foods as possible.
 This way you are lowering your own pesticide exposure, and supporting organic farming.
 Studies show that pesticide levels will go down rapidly, even within a week or two after eating organic foods.